1054 Derby Hall

 Geography 3800-Geographical Perspectives on Environment and Society

-2017 Mansfield B. Folded futurity: epigenetic plasticity, temporality, and new figures of fetal life.
-Science as Culture 26(3): 355-379.
-DOI: 10.1080/09505431.2017.1294575
+2017.
+Folded futurity: epigenetic plasticity, temporality, and new figures of fetal life.
+Science as Culture.

-2017 Mansfield B and M Doyle.
+2017.
 Nature: A conversation in three parts.
-Special Forum on Intradisciplinarity in the Annals of the Association of American Geographers 107(1): 22-27.
-DOI 10.1080/24694452.2016.1230418.
+Special Forum on Intradisciplinarity in the Annals of the American Association of Geographers, with M Doyle.

 2015.
 For slow scholarship: a feminist politics of resistance through collective action in the neoliberal university.
 Acme.
 Mountz A, Bonds A, Mansfield B, Loyd J, Hyndman J, Walton-Roberts M, Basu R, Whitson R, Hawkins R, Hamilton T, and Curran W., 2015